• agog •

 Notes: Today's is a word many of us use without knowing exactly what it means.
 All the dictionaries claim that it means only "excited" as we have stated above.
 Its meaning is sliding a bit off center, however, as will be mentioned in the Word History below.
 It is a defective adjective in that it may be used only in the predicate of a sentence (She was agog) and never before a noun (

 the agog girl), like other adjectives beginning on a-: asleep, afloat, adrift.

 In Play: Because the two meanings of today's Good Word are so close, they often blend together, giving us a complex palimpsest of meanings: "The children were agog at all the presents and goodies under the Christmas tree."
 However, visual surprise is not necessarily a part of the meaning of today's Good Word: "Maud Lynn Dresser was agog at the prospect of the spring cotillion, which was now only a week away."

 Word History: Today's Good Word comes from the French expression à gogo "galore" as in vivre à gogo "to live high on the hog".
 It came from the Old French expression en gogues "frolicsome, mirthsome, in a festive mood".
 However, the association of the sound of this word with words associated with staring (to goggle, go goo-goo eyed, gongoozle, ogle) has led it to be used more and more in reference to seeing something surprising.
-This becomes clear in the Wordnik examples of the word.
 French à gogo probably influenced English go-go as in the go-go dancers of the 60s.
 However, this word originated in the expression go-go-go, meaning always on the move, as to be a go-go-go girl all the time.
-(Katy Brezger certainly leaves us agog at the intriguing Good Words, like today's, that she suggests.)
+(Katy Brezger certainly leaves us agog at the intriguing Good Words, like today's, which she recommends.)